 The application cover sheet must be filled out online: Application Cover Sheet

 Please follow the prompts; be sure to indicate your first and second choices of workshop dates.
-Before you click the “submit” button, print out the cover sheet.
+Before you click the “submit” button, print out the cover sheet and add it to your application package.
+Then click “submit.”
 At this point you will be asked if you want to fill out a cover sheet for another project.
 If you do, follow the prompts to select the other project and repeat the process.
-Note that filling out a cover sheet is not the same as applying, so there is not penalty for changing your mind and filling out a cover sheet for several projects.
-A full application consist of all of the items listed above, as sent to the project directors.
-Please note that if you are applying to two projects, a separate cover sheet must be submitted online for each one.
+Note that filling out a cover sheet is not the same as applying, so there is no penalty for changing your mind and filling out a cover sheet for several projects.
+A full application consist of all of the items listed above, submitted to the project directors.

-Please include a resume or brief biography detailing your education qualifications and professional experience.
+Please include a résumé or brief biography detailing your education qualifications and professional experience.
+Be sure that the résumé provides the name, title, phone number, and e-mail address of one professional reference.

-The application essay should be no more that one double-spaced page.
-The essay should address your professional background; interest in the subject of the workshop; special perspectives, skills or experience that would contribute to the workshop; and how the experience would enhance your teaching or school service.
+The application essay should be no more that two double-spaced pages.
+The essay should address your professional background; interest in the subject of the workshop; special perspectives, skills or experiences that would contribute to the workshop; and how the experience would enhance your teaching or school service.

 SUBMISSION OF APPLICATIONS AND NOTIFICATION PROCEDURE